 As you prepare for festive gatherings, its a good idea to safeguard your home for children and older adults.
-Below are some basic safety tips from Florida Hospital for Children to help keep the happy in holidays.
+Below are some basic safety tips from AdventHealth for Children to help keep the happy in holidays.

 - If you prefer real trees, look for the freshest ones available.
 Fresh trees are less likely to catch fire than older trees.